colatkinson/colatkinson.github.io/_posts/2019-04-30-alternate-data-stream-size.md

 ## Poking it with a stick

 The tl;dr version is that `$ATTRIBUTE_LIST` contains all of the data attributes, and their name metadata.
-So longer names take up more raw space in the attribute list, and badabing badaboom `ERROR_FILE_SYSTEM_LIMITATION`.
+So longer names take up more raw space in the attribute list, and badabing badaboom you've got an `ERROR_FILE_SYSTEM_LIMITATION`.

 While it was a nice theory, I couldn't actually find sources anywhere confirming that stream names were stored there.
 So it was still just that, a theory.
 Since I was curious about the structure of the attribute list anyway, I figured I might as well do the last bit of legwork to put all this to rest.